-Posted February 26, 2013 in News and Events by Minister of Information
+Posted February 26, 2013 in News and Events by Marketing

 I was a Burner.
 What’s a Burner?
 A "Burner" is someone who attends the Burning Man Festival located in the inhospitable environment of the Black Rock Desert in Nevada.
 For the past 3 years I’ve brought along my Red Oxx Gear.
 And despite every effort to keep it clean while attending, I have to go through a particular process to clean my bags, as they always get filthy.